zencart/documentation/content/user/plugins/how_to_install_a_plugin.md

 `./includes/modules/apple/sales_index.php`

 Not all files can be handled by the template system.
 For instance, files in `includes/modules/pages` cannot be overridden.
 A recommendation for files like this is that during the installation process, you make a backup of the original file, and name it <original-filename>.orig.
-For instance, the [Gift Wrap at Checkout](https://www.zen-cart.com/downloads.php?do=file&id=267) contribution modifies the file `./admin/invoice.php` Prior to installation, rename this file `./admin/invoice.php.orig`
+For instance, the [Gift Wrap at Checkout](https://www.zen-cart.com/downloads.php?do=file&id=267) plugin modifies the file `./admin/invoice.php` Prior to installation, rename this file `./admin/invoice.php.orig`
 This serves two purposes:

 *   In the event of a problem, you can easily restore the original file